From BR Bullpen

 Yo-Yo Davalillo is the brother of Víctor Davalillo, father of Marco Antonio Davalillo and David Davalillo and grandfather of Marco Davalillo Jr. He spent one month in the major leagues as a 25-year-old shortstop in 1953, hitting over .290 but adding virtually no power or walks.
 The regular shortstop that year for the Washington Senators was 25-year-old Pete Runnels.
 Broken bones in his leg, suffered while sliding into second base during a Venezuelan League game, prevented Davalillo from getting back to the majors.
 He remained at Triple-A into the early 1960s.

 The name "Yo-Yo" was stuck on him in the U.S. In Venezuela, he is known as Pompeyo Davalillo.
 He played baseball there through age 36 and was then a manager.
 He also managed in Mexico; brother Vic played under him in the late 1970s.
+He managed the Venezuelan national team in the 1979 Pan American Games.

 Year-by-Year Managerial Record